bobanetwork/aa-hc-sdk/packages/server/Readme.md

 // Create the smart account
 const result = await userOpManager.createSmartAccount(
+    senderAddress,  // Sender of OP
+    privateKey,     // Signer
-    senderAddress,  // Address that pays for creation privateKey,     // Private key to sign the operation ownerAddress,   // Owner of the new smart account 123             // Salt for deterministic address (optional, defaults to 100) );
+    ownerAddress,   // New Owner
+    123             // Salt for deterministic address (optional, defaults to 100) );